SverdoSverdo/VGS_karakterulempe/README.md

 of your working directory that the other scripts require:
 `scripts/`, `data.temp/`, `results/expected_grades/`, `results/models/` and
 `results/plots/`.

+### `fagkode_scraper.R`

+Builds the subject-code reference file used throughout the project by scraping Udir's fagkode listing API for the studiespesialisering (ST) programme, paging through all results.
+The output is a table of subject titles, fagkoder and flags whether the subject provides a final grade (standpunktkarakter).

 ### `01_cleaning.R`
 Cleans the raw grade register: keeps the 2023–2024 cohort, resolves duplicate